tier4/trt-lightnet/README.md

 ## Implementation

-LightNet-TRT is built on the LightNet framework and integrates with TensorRT using the Network Definition API.
+trt-lightnet is built on the LightNet framework and integrates with TensorRT using the Network Definition API.
 The implementation is based on the following repositories:

 -   LightNet: [https://github.com/daniel89710/lightNet](https://github.com/daniel89710/lightNet)
 -   TensorRT: [https://github.com/NVIDIA/TensorRT](https://github.com/NVIDIA/TensorRT)